See this scar? The one on my left wrist? That’s from when my front teeth got knocked out. I scraped my wrist when I landed on the pavement.

 You may have been like Humpty Dumpty.
 You may have been knocked into pieces, and you may have felt that nothing and no one could ever put you back together again.

 Guess that?
 Your scars show that you’ve been knit back together.
 You’re being reborn and transformed.
 You didn’t die.
-You get to keep on going, stronger and better than ever.
+You get to keep going, stronger and better than ever.

 You’re a Survivor